srid/tagtree/README.md

 # tagtree

-Haskell library for representing hierarchical tags, such as `foo/bar/qux` and and searching them based on path patterns.
+Haskell library for representing hierarchical tags, such as `foo/bar/qux`, as well as a tree of such tags and then searching them based on path patterns.

 ## Developing